teaching-data-science/intro2ml/chapters/chapter03-03-classification-linearclassifiers.md

 ---
 title: 'Chapter 3.3: Linear Classifiers'
 description:
   ' Linear classifiers are an essential subclass of classification models.
-This section provides a mathematical definition of a linear classifier and depicts differences between linear and non-linear decision boundaries.'
+This Section provides the definition of a linear classifier and depicts differences between linear and non-linear decision boundaries.'
 prev: /chapter03-02-classification-basicdefinitions
 next: /chapter03-04-classification-logisticregression
 type: subchapter